tne-lab/py-behav-box-v2/paper/paper.md

 To ensure flexibility while maintaining low-latency, `pybehave` is optimized through a combination of multiprocessing and multithreading along with separation of its features (events, hardware sources, tasks, etc.) into a modular software architecture.
-Additionally, `pybehave` uses two different GUI frameworks (QT and pygame) for user interfacing and task visualization/stimulus display respectively \autoref{fig:framework}.
+Additionally, `pybehave` uses two different GUI frameworks (QT and pygame) for user interfacing and task visualization/stimulus display respectively (\autoref{fig:framework}).

-![Figure 1: Framework diagram showing the information exchange between the `pybehave` threads and processes.
+![Framework diagram showing the information exchange between the `pybehave` threads and processes.
 The workstation process handles the interface and task GUIs.
 When Tasks are added from the workstation, they are initialized in the task process.
 Each Source with a connection to an external hardware or software system communicates with their `pybehave` equivalent in the Task process.
 All events sent between processes are mediated via inter-process communication over Pipes.\label{fig:framework}](framework.png)